1

 Nobody predicted this: fixing health fixed everything else.

 Climate Change: Healthy people make long-term decisions.
-Solved by 2040 once everyone realized they’d be alive to see consequences.
+Gets solved once everyone realizes they’ll be alive to see consequences.

 Poverty: Healthy people are productive.
 Global GDP tripled when you stopped losing productive years to preventable disease.